Rasheedat-Olaiya/CustomerShoppingTrends/README.md

 2. There is no correlation between having a subscription and making frequent purchases
 3. The Female gender makes the most purchase.

+### Recommendations

+Based on the analysis, I recommend the following actions:
+- Focus on expanding and promoting products across various categories and segments.
+- Encourage the male gender to make more purchase

 ### Limitations